 The student will also learn many, different Eastern techniques (Thai Yoga Massage, Assisted stretches, Acupressure, Chinese meridians, Breathwork, Herbal medicine, & Thai Prenatal).

 The student will also learn how to view the Asian Energy System as another layer of awareness and understanding to add to the Western massage emphasis on anatomy and physiology—the two systems when learned simultaneously will serve to make each approach richer and more therapeutically effective for the client and for the therapist.
 Other topics covered: Chinese Medicine Theory, Mayan Prayers & Plant Blessings, Prenatal Thai Massage, Thai Herbal Compresses, Advanced Neck Therapy, and Group Case Studies.

-We have a Student Clinic for students to begin practicing with community clientele, but to also have instructor supervision and assistance during the practice.
-The clinic practicum helps students work with many, different body types and injuries, along with gaining the confidence that is necessary to work with clients outside of the school setting.
+We have a students-only clinic for students to work on each other with instructor supervision and assistance during the practice.
+The clinic practicum helps students work with many different body types, along with gaining the confidence that is necessary to work with clients outside of the school setting.
 In addition, our supervising instructors will be evaluating your body mechanics, technique, rhythm, and flow.
-During and after the session, clinic clients are encouraged to give feedback about the session, and they are required to complete an evaluation form at the end of each session so the student has instant feedback.
+During and after the session, fellow students are encouraged to give feedback about the session, and they are required to complete an evaluation form at the end of each session so the student has instant feedback.

-Maintaining professional boundaries while responding to client’s emotional needs, client interviewing techniques, communication with other health professionals, verbal and nonverbal communication skills, NCBTMB code of ethics and standards of practice, issues of confidentiality/HIPPA, basic psychological and physical dynamics of practitioner/client relationship, legal and ethical parameters of scope of practice, planning strategies for single and multiple sessions, session record keeping practices, outsourcing business needs (e.g., insurance billing, bookkeeping), regulations pertaining to income reporting, need for liability insurance, and legal entities (e.g., independent contractor, employee).
+Maintaining professional boundaries while responding to client’s emotional needs, client interviewing techniques, communication with other health professionals, verbal and nonverbal communication skills, NCBTMB code of ethics and standards of practice, issues of confidentiality/HIPPA, basic psychological and physical dynamics of practitioner/client relationship, legal and ethical parameters of the scope of practice, planning strategies for single and multiple sessions, session record-keeping practices, outsourcing business needs (e.g., insurance billing, bookkeeping), regulations pertaining to income reporting, need for liability insurance, and legal entities (e.g., independent contractor, employee).